What is the Flu?

-- Get a flu vaccination which now protects against seasonal flu and other viruses including H1N1 (Kaiser Permanente offers low-cost or free flu vaccines to students, faculty and staff of Mills College every year in multiple flu-shot clinics on-campus in October.
+- Get a flu vaccination which now protects against seasonal flu and other viruses including H1N1.
+Kaiser Permanente offers low-cost or free flu vaccines to students, faculty and staff of Mills College every year in two flu vaccination clinics on-campus in October.
 Find out about the standard vaccination (injection) and the nasal mist.

 - Wash your hands frequently and/or use alcohol-based hand sanitizer

 - Sneeze and cough into your sleeved elbow ("Dracula sneeze") or into a tissue and promptly throw the tissue in the trash

 - Stay at least six feet away from people with flu-like symptoms.
 If you must care for a sick person, they should wear a face mask.

 What to do if you think you might have the flu: